loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 ############################################################################################################

-# Prelude: What Made me Leave Python
+# Prelude

-## after 10 Years of Loving it
+## What Made me Leave Python after 10 Years of Loving it

 *   I earned the *Popular Question* badge on StackOverflow.com 3 times: